 Number detail of E04 01 (JW)

 The DR locos were all withdrawn from use by the end of 1976, 204 005 having the honour of hauling the final passenger working by the class on 28th November of that year.
 However most of them were not scrapped immediately; further use as stationary transformers or as heating units for various purposes (trains, point heaters, hump yard retarders etc) beckoned.
-As such, many survived extent right up to German reunification, and this has allowed a high percentage of them to enter preservation.
+As such, many survived extant right up to German reunification, and this has allowed a high percentage of them to enter preservation.

-Conversely, the DB locos survived a little longer – withdrawn from Osnabrück depot by 1982 – but with no life-extending further use on the cards for them, all but one – 104 020, which passed to the collection of the DB Museum – were scrapped.
+Conversely, the DB locos survived in traffic a little longer – withdrawn from Osnabrück depot by 1982 – but with no life-extending further use on the cards for them, all but one – 104 020, which passed to the collection of the DB Museum – were scrapped.

 Four of the class remain extant, however none are currently operational.
 Two belong to the DB Museum and are on permanent display as monuments:-